JeffersonLab/remoll_solid/generators/halld/README.md

 I installed openmotif as it was suggested under cernlib section in the above link.

-## Running without the Hall D environment (by Wouter Deconinck, wdconinc@jlab.org)
+## Setting up without the Hall D environment (by Wouter Deconinck, wdconinc@jlab.org)
 You can also compile the code with just cmake and the 32-bit cernlib libraries installed.
 Even if you have a 64-bit workstation, you will need to install the 32-bit libraries and compile the code as a 32-bit binary since the cernlib packlib library does not support writing HBOOK files on 64-bit machines.

+### Setting up on JLab level 2 system

-On RHEL 6.8 (JLab CUE level 2 machines) you should install the following 32-bit packages:
+On RHEL 6.x (JLab CUE level 2 machines) you should install the following 32-bit packages:

     yum install cernlib.i686 cernlib-devel.i686 cernlib-static.i686 cernlib-utils.i686